Human Services Agency: Children and Family Services (7420P and 7440P)

 CFS operates a child abuse hotline and our social workers provide case management services to help resolve issues and to maintain or re-unite children with their families.
 For cases where reunification is not possible, social workers develop a plan that will lead to a permanent guardian or adoption.
 With the Foster Care program, CFS searches for strong, stable families who care about children and can offer love, patience, guidance, and understanding.
 Court dependent children are placed with these families until they are reunited with their family or an alternative permanent home is found.

-Rate of Child Abuse Reports and Rate of Substantiated Allegations Outperforms Benchmark is Exceeding Targets
+Rate of Child Abuse Reports and Rate of Substantiated Allegations is Within Target

-Percent of Children Who Exited to a Permanent Home within 12 Months of Entering Foster Care is Exceeding Target
+Percent of Children Who Exited to a Permanent Home within 12 Months of Entering Foster Care is Surpassing Target

-Rate of Out of Home Placement Outperforms Benchmark is Exceeding Target
+Rate of Out of Home Placement is Surpassing Target

-Percent of Eligible Foster Youth Enrolled in College and Vocational Training / Percent of Foster Youth Graduating from High School or GED Program is Within Target
+Percent of Eligible Foster Youth Enrolled in College and Vocational Training / Percent of Foster Youth Graduating from High School or GED Program is Below Target

 Rate of Child Abuse Reports per 1,000 Children and Rate of Substantiated Allegations per 1,000 Children

-For FY 17-18, we project a child abuse report rate of 26.0 per 1,000 children, which is just below the target of 25.8 per 1,000 children, and a substantiated allegations rate of 2.1 per 1,000 children, which will exceeds the target of 2.3 per 1,000 children, both of which will be the lowest in California.
+For FY 17-18, our child abuse report rate of 31.7 per 1,000 children falls outside the target of 25.8 per 1,000 children.
+The average rate for other Bay Area Counties is 37.9.
+Mandated reporter trainings are offered to the community which educates the community about their responsibility to call the CPS hotline for suspected abuse or neglect.
+Our rate of substantiated allegations was 2.2 per 1,000 children, which falls within the target of 2.3 per 1,000 children and surpasses the benchmark average for Bay Area Counties at 4.4.
 With the support of the Board of Supervisors and the CMO, the Agency continues to be able to offer early intervention and prevention services and our practice of working collaboratively with other departments and CBOs have contributed to our reduced number of substantiated cases.
-Furthermore, CFS is the only public child welfare program in California to be nationally accredited by the Council on Accreditation (COA).

 Percent of children entering care for 12 months who were discharged within the following 12 months

-This outcome measures Permanency of our youth who have entered our foster care system.
-The current projection of 51.5% exceeds the identified target of 40.5%.
+This outcome measures permanency of our youth who have entered our foster care system.
+The FY 17-18 rate of 57.4% exceeds the national target of 40.5%.
 System changes that have aided in creating increased permanency for children and youth include streamlining the processes of concurrent planning (reunification and adoption as a permanency option) by licensing family members and foster parents as foster and adoptive resources and starting this process at intake.
-Also, we have enhanced the Team Decision Making meetings to incorporate the Continuum of Care Reform’s (CCR) Child and Family Teaming (CFT) values of family and child voice and choice, cultural humility and being trauma informed.
-This process allows family members to identify non-traditional and community supports that will assist them to maintain their child in the home after they exit foster care.
-In early 2018 we plan to complete the implementation of the CFT rollout and incorporate the Core Practice Model to support best practices in child welfare.

 Rate of Out of Home Placement per 1,000 Children